LintonNaik/paip-lisp/docs/chapter6.md

 The more we know about the state space, the better we can search.
 For example, if we know that all successors are greater than the states they come from, then we can use a cost function that gives a very high cost for numbers above the goal.
-The function `price- is - right` is like `diff`, except that it gives a high penalty for going over the goal.[3](#fn0025) Using this cost function leads to a near-optimal search on this example.
+The function `price-is-right` is like `diff`, except that it gives a high penalty for going over the goal.[3](#fn0025) Using this cost function leads to a near-optimal search on this example.
 It makes the "mistake" of searching 7 before 6 (because 7 is closer to 12), but does not waste time searching 14 and 15:

 ```lisp